-Classified Job Descriptions and Overall Staffing Categories
+Classified Job Descriptions And Overall Staffing Categories

 The commissioner of education establishes job classifications and minimum qualifications for classified job descriptions.
 Districts are to use these job descriptions when they hire classified staff at the district level.
 Each job description has a job class code to use when setting up employees in the MUNIS payroll system.
-By October 1 of each year, districts submit classified and certified staffing data to the Kentucky Department of Education.
+By October 1 of each year, districts submit classified and certified staffing data to the Kentucky Department of Education (KDE).
 The information submitted includes data on each active employee such as the employee ID, position held, salary, days and hours employed.
-KDE then takes this data and compiles it based on the submission requirements from the U.S. Department of Education.
-During a sample review of this data, OEA found some errors in how KDE is coding the data.
-Table J.1 below includes some possible coding issues.
+KDE then compiles this data according to submission requirements from the US Department of Education.
+A sample review of this data reveled errors in KDE's coding.
+Table J.1 lists possible coding issues.